FlinNSteel/WRO2026-FE-CHOMPERSMUNCHERS/README.md

   <img src="https://i.postimg.cc/BZPdwdk4/a1441cc6-af3b-42c9-aee1-90be518ed864.jpg" width="100%" alt="Chompers Munchers Banner">
 </p>

 Welcome to the official project repository for **Chompers Munchers** competing in the **2026 World Robot Olympiad (WRO)**!
 This documentation covers everything regarding our team architecture, hardware, software, design decisions, and the development process of our autonomous vehicle, *Notechoques*.
+Our goal as a team is to learn as much as we can along the way, not necessarily having it be python and building cars (although that knowledge is also appreciated) but also skills like teamwork and time management.

+We'd like to start by giving a special thanks to everyone who has supported us along the way, may it be past teammates (rest in peace, Astorga), our mentor, parents or all the teachers who have been there to cheer us on our journey through WRO, seriously, it just wouldn't have been the same without you guys.

 ---